soumende1/Veh-Detection-And-Tracking/README.md

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Before training the SVM classfier, the features were extracted from the car and non car images using the

     function
-    extract_features.
+     extract_features

 It took 158.2 Seconds to extract HOG features, Using: 11 orientations 16 pixels per cell and 2 cells per block and the lenght of Feature vector length was 1188